lflores0214/node-db-challenge/README.md

 Why do tables need a primary key?

-- tables need primary keys because they are used for joining multiple tables
+- tables need primary keys because they are used for joining multiple tables. unique identifier

 What is the name given to a table that references the primary key on another table?